Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 ### Networking

-The CLI will force both the PBS and Signer API endpoints to bind to `0.0.0.0` within Docker's internal network so other Docker containers can access them, but it will only expose the API port (default `18550` for PBS and `20000` for the Signer) to `127.0.0.1` on your host machine.
+The program will force both the PBS and Signer API endpoints to bind to `0.0.0.0` within Docker's internal network so other Docker containers can access them, but it will only expose the API port (default `18550` for PBS and `20000` for the Signer) to `127.0.0.1` on your host machine.
 That way any processes running on the same machine can access them on their respective ports.
 If you want to open the ports for access across your entire network, not just your local machine, you can add the line:

 ```
 host = "0.0.0.0"